floriankraft/color-logviewer/README.md

 ## Usage

-The following command will display the log output with the default color map:
+The following command will display the last 10 lines of `logfile.log` and start listening for new incoming lines:

 `color-logviewer logfile.log`

-The default color map is defined as follows:
+All lines will be highlighted according to the default color map, which is defined as follows:

 | Keyword | Color   |
 | ------- | ------- |